 Summary of Crime: On 09/08/12, Curtis Clinton murdered 23-year-old Heather Jackson, 3-year-old Celina Jackson, and 18-month-old Wayne Jackson, Jr., in their Sandusky home.
 Heather was found naked between a mattress and a bed frame.
 The children were found, clothed, in a utility room closet.
 All three were strangled.
 Clinton raped both Heather and Celina.
+Clinton's DNA was found on all three victims.
 The murders occurred seven months after Clinton was released from prison after serving 13 years for involuntary manslaughter in the 1997 killing of 18-year-old Misty Keckler who had also been found naked and strangled to death.
 (Clinton received the death penalty for all three victims.)